trackit/aws-workflow-video-on-demand/README.md

 # AWS Workflow VOD Terraform module

+AWS Elemental MediaConvert is a file-based video transcoding service that allows you to easily create video-on-demand (VOD) content for broadcast and multiscreen delivery at scale without having to worry about the complexity of building and operating your own video processing infrastructure.
-A Terraform module which set a workflow in order to transcode videos put in an input bucket to an output bucket on AWS (using AWS Elemental MediaConvert).
+This terraform module is used to set an automated workflow in order to transcode videos with your configuration.

 ![Infrastructure schema](./.documentation/infrastructure.png)

-The supported resources types are the same as AWS Elemental MediaConvert:

 ## Terraform versions